-Velvet sofas are definitely having a moment, in fact they have been having a moment for a while now.
+Velvet sofas are definitely having a moment – in fact, they have been having a moment for a while now.
 It’s easy to see why, too.
 Featuring plush, tactile fabrics that are perfect for sinking into, as well as attention-grabbing colours ranging from hot fuchsia to deep green and just about everything in between, a velvet sofa is guaranteed to be a striking centrepiece in any living room.

 Like a more traditional sofa?
-This sofa has classic lines and details, and will look happily at home in a traditional scheme.
+This pick has classic lines and details, and will look happily at home in a traditional scheme.
 The bottle green velvet gives it up-to-date style, though, so you could mix it with more modern furnishings without creating a clash.
 We’ve fallen for this gorgeous velvet in a shade that teams beautifully with gold accents as well as other botanical shades.
-But do make sure you check out the eye-catching blue alternative too or opt for a classic grey if you are after something more subtle.
+But do make sure you check out the eye-catching blue alternative too, or opt for a classic grey if you are after something more subtle.

-Love the shape but not too sure on the orange? there are 23 other fabrics and colours to choose from and you can order samples to test out first.
+Love the shape but not too sure on the orange?
+There are 23 other fabrics and colours to choose from and you can order samples to test out first.

-A Chesterfield sofa is never going to go out of style, it's a classic, so you know you are investing in something with longevity.
+A Chesterfield sofa is never going to go out of style – it's a classic – so you know you are investing in something with longevity.
 This John Lewis velvet sofa will suit literally any space.
 Its buttonback details tips it slightly into the more traditional style, but it would still be at home in a modern room.
 Its simple design and neutral colour options mean you can always add throw cushions to blend it even more with your style.

 Oh and you can pick from literally hundreds of colours and materials for your upholstery.
 Above the Chester has been upholstered in Lucca Soft Teal Velvet but do go and have a look at the huge selection you can choose from.